Rickmic/Deep_CLEM/README.md

 <p align="justify">
   <ul>
     <li>
       Select an electron microscopic image, a light microscopic image, several light microscopic channels of interest, a   working directory and a trained network.
 The working directory should be an empty, already existing directory and as trained network you can use the file <i>Trained_Network.zip</i>.
-After that select Run.
+After that, select Run.
     </li>
     <li>
       It will be recommended to test at first the correlation with example images.
 Use as electron microscopic image <i>EM.png</i>, as light microscopic image <i>Chromatin.png</i> and as channel of interest the image <i>Channel_of_interest.png</i>.